Houseplant Emergency: Save a Favorite Plant from Disaster

 Your Houseplant Experience

 How is your favorite houseplant doing this year?
 Take a picture and tell us about it the next time you visit Safer® Brand on Facebook.
-You can also get special coupon codes by subscribing to the Safer® Brand E-Newsletter, which also includes helpful articles on gardening and plant care.
+You can also get links to helpful articles by subscribing to the Safer® Brand E-Newsletter, which also includes product announcements and tips for plant care.
 If you have any questions about our products, reach out to Safer® Brand’s dedicated consumer care team at 1-855-7-ORGANIC.